kamurtiveena/Chess_Openings/README.md

 Has 3 routes \n
 - /  - To get all data
 - /code - To chess opening based on given chess code
-- /code/*  - TO predict the the next move of player based on the given sequence of moves.
+- /code/*  - To predict the the next move of player based on the given sequence of moves.

 # To Run the application locally
 1. npm i